 A film that isn’t about euphemisms, Morning Glory will remind many British viewers of the dramas that constantly surround morning and daytime TV talk shows, particularly Good Morning Britain (the Piers Morgan fiasco), This Morning (Fern Britton and Phillip Schofield’s falling out), Loose Women, Lorraine and The Jeremy Kyle Show.
 Morning Glory follows TV producer Becky (Rachel McAdams) as she attempts to turn around the ratings of fictional failing daytime talk show DayBreak.
-Rachel’s biggest task is trying to get news journalist Mike (Harrison Ford) on board as its new co-host alongside the long-suffering Colleen (Diane Keaton) with whom he doesn’t get along with.
+Rachel’s biggest task is trying to get news journalist Mike (Harrison Ford) on board as its new co-host alongside the long-suffering Colleen (Diane Keaton) who he doesn’t get along with.
 However she does this by effectively blackmailing him due to a loophole in his contract and he is replacing the unanimously disliked co-host Becky fired in front of everyone for his inappropriate comments.

 Like Late Night, Morning Glory focuses on the ego and pride of “celebrities” and the clashes that ensue when two or more of them work together and disagree.
 Unfortunately it also highlights how power can exempt you from punishment in some workplaces – poor Becky may technically be in charge but she is repeatedly unable to just get rid of Mike despite his poor attitude and behaviour.